Absence of metallicity in K-doped picene: Importance of electronic correlations

 In view of this unsettled situation we have investigated the electronic structure of K$_x$picene in a joint experimental and theoretical effort.
 For this purpose, extensive photoemission measurements on pristine and potassium-doped picene films have been perfomed, accompanied by {\it ab initio} density functional theory (DFT) calculations in combination with dynamical mean field theory (DFT+DMFT).
 Contrary to the results of Ref.~\onlinecite{Okazaki2010}, both experimental and theoretical results confirm the absence of metallic behavior for any composition of K$_x$picene with integer $x=1,2,3$.
 This insulating behavior is attributed to strong on-site (i.e., intramolecular) correlations as inferred from an analysis of the DFT+DMFT calculations.

 Picene films have been grown in ultrahigh vacuum by thermal evaporation out of a Knudsen cell on clean natively oxidized Si substrates.
 Subsequent doping was achieved by evaporation of potassium from commercial SAES\textsuperscript{\textregistered} dispensers onto the picene films at room temperature. \textit{In situ} photoemission spectra were recorded at room-temperature with a total energy resolution of 0.1 and 0.7~eV using He~I (21.2~eV) and monochromatized Al~K$_{\alpha}$ (1486.6~eV) radiation for valence band and core level spectroscopy, respectively.
+All experiments have been performed at a base pressure of $1\cdot10^{-10}$~mbar, which during picene and K deposition did not rise above $5\cdot10^{-9}$~mbar and $8\cdot10^{-10}$~mbar, respectively.
 The relative intensity of the C$\,1s$ and K$\,2p$ core levels was used to determine the doping concentration (see also Supplemental Material).
 All valence band spectra have been corrected for He I$_{\beta}$ satellite emission.

 Bulk picene crystallizes in a monoclinic unit cell with the molecules arranged in a herringbone structure \cite{De1985}.
 As typical for planar molecules on inert substrates, our picene films grow in a 3D island mode (Vollmer-Weber type growth), with the long axis standing out from the surface in order to minimize film-substrate interaction.
 The c-axis parameter determined from x-ray diffraction is 13.51~\AA, very close to its value in bulk material \cite{De1985,Mitsuhashi2010} (see Suppl.
 Mat. for further information).
 Due to strong K-oxidation under ambient atmosphere we have not been able to measure reliable structural parameters for the K-doped films.